Quill Corporation: History

 Quill Corporation was the outgrowth of an idea by Jack Miller.
-In 1956, with a loan of $2,000 from Jack's father-in-law Quill's first office was established in the back room of Millers father's poultry shop on the north side of Chicago.
+In 1956, with a loan of $2,000 from Jack's father-in-law Quill's first office was established in the back room of Miller's father's poultry shop on the north side of Chicago.
 Initially lacking retail experience, the young entrepreneur relied heavily on his face-to-face selling techniques to drive revenue.
 With the assistance of Jack's brother Harvey, the two evolved their marketing strategies to include mail-order campaigns that enticed potential customers with substantially discounted prices and free shipping - transforming Quill Corporation into one of the first mail-order companies in the United States.
 In 1974, Quill reported annual sales of $3.5 million.
 In 1986, the company's revenues amounted to $180 million.
 Its mail-order business was the most successful within the office supplies market, with more than 40 million catalogues and flyers sent to a customer base of approximately 600,000 businesses and organizations, and listing more than 9,000 various office supplies and products.
 In 1996, the company launched the website Quill.com.
 In 1998, Quill Corporation was acquired by Staples, Inc. for approximately $685 million.
 Jack Miller utilized funds from the sale of Quill to create the Jack Miller Center., a non-profit that promotes the teaching of America's founding principles and history.